 Mortar boards must be worn flat by all students.
 Nothing may be taped, pinned, or otherwise attached to the graduation apparel.
-Any student who does not have access to the required dress should see the principal or one of the senior class sponsors so that arrangements may be made to borrow the appropriate clothing.
+Any student who does not have access to the required

 Participation in the commencement ceremony is a privilege and is not required.
 Again, your cooperation in helping everyone celebrate the achievement of each student in this dignified event is appreciated.